kura/blackhole/README.rst

 About
 =====

-Blackhole is an email MTA that (figuratively) pipes all mail to /dev/null.
+Blackhole is an MTA (message transfer agent) that (figuratively) pipes all mail to /dev/null.

 Blackhole is built on top of `asyncio <https://docs.python.org/3/library/asyncio.html>`_ and utilises `async def <https://docs.python.org/3/reference/compound_stmts.html#async-def>`_